“If thou bear the cross cheerfully, it will bear thee.” – Thomas A’ Kempis.

 Comparing Catholic, Orthodox and Protestant beliefs

-A detailed article on the differences between the Catholic and Orthodox churches is given by the Orthodox Research Institute.
-A Comparison table between Orthodoxy, Protestantism and Roman Catholicism is also available.
+A detailed article on the differences between the Catholic and Orthodox churches is given by the Orthodox Church in America (OCA).

-Of particular interest to many is the comparison of the Catholic faith in comparison to Protestantism, which has five foundational principles known as soli (Latin: 'alone').
+Of particular interest to many is the comparison of the Catholic faith in comparison to Protestantism, which has five foundational principles known as solae (Latin: ‘alone’).

 Salvation is the free gift of God to man.
 It is obtained by God’s Grace alone and not through any merit on the part of the Christian.